Interleaving Distance as a Galois-Edit Distance: Preliminaries

-The \textbf{meet} of a subset $A\sbeq P$ is the greatest lower bound of $A$.
-Dually, the \textbf{join} of $A$ is the least upper bound of $A$.
-A poset is a join-semilattice (resp. meet-semilattice) if the poset has all binary joins (resp. meets).
-A poset is a bounded join-semilattice (resp. bounded meet-semilattice) if every finite subset has a join (resp. meet).
-This include the empty join (resp. meet), which is the bottom (resp. top).
-A poset $P$ is a \textbf{lattice} if every pair of elements has a join and a meet.
-It is not difficult to see that any finite lattice \(P\) contains both a bottom and a top.
+The \textbf{meet} of a subset $A\sbeq P$ is the greatest lower bound of $A$ and denoted by $\bigwedge A$.
+Dually, the \textbf{join} of $A$ is the least upper bound of $A$ and denoted by $\bigvee A$.
+A poset is a \textbf{join-semilattice} (resp. \textbf{meet-semilattice}) if the poset has all binary joins (resp. binary meets).
+A poset is a \textbf{bounded join-semilattice} (resp. \textbf{bounded meet-semilattice}) if every finite subset has a join (resp. meet).
+This includes the empty join $\bigvee \emptyset$ (resp. meet), which is the bottom (resp. top).
+A poset $P$ is a \textbf{lattice} if {$P$ is both a join- and a meet-semilattice.} It is not difficult to see that any finite lattice contains both a bottom and a top.

-An \textbf{embedding of a poset} is a monotone function $f:P\to Q$ which induces an isomorphism of posets from $P$ to $f(P)$.
-An embedding of a poset is also called an \textbf{order embedding}.
-In this paper, if $P$ is a subposet of a given poset $(Q,\leq_Q)$, the order on $P$ is the restriction of $\leq_Q$ to $P\times P$, i.e. $P$ is a full subposet of $Q$.
+An \textbf{embedding of a poset}, or \textbf{order embedding}, is a monotone function that induces an isomorphism of posets between its domain and its image.
+In this paper, any subposet of a poset is assumed to be a \emph{full} subposet.

-\begin{definition} Let $f:P\to Q$ be a monotone function between posets embedded in $\R^d$, and denote the embeddings by $i:P\to \R^d$ and $j:Q\to \R^d$.
-The \textbf{distortion} of $f$ is